RJ/pickleback/README.md

   then packeteer copies it to a pooled buffer,
 * could offer an option to grab a pooled buffer and write to that, if you know the size of msg?

+## Max in-flight packets / ack limitations

+Say you need to send a burst of packets for a large payload, you send 30 fragments.
+Now there are 30 unacked packets in flight.
+If you send

 **A protocol layer for unreliable datagram exchange**